solliancenet/microsoft-postgresql-developer-guide/04_00_EndToEndDev/04_00-3-Deployment-evolution-options.md

 However, modernizing an application and migrating them to these aforementioned services may introduce some relatively small application changes.

+Follow the [Simple App Service deployment with Azure Database for PostgreSQL Flexible Server](../artifacts/02-02-CloudDeploy-AppSvc/README.md) guide to deploy the application and database.

 ## Continuous Integration (CI) and Continuous Delivery (CD)

 Doing manual deployments every time a change is made can be a very time-consuming endeavor.
 Utilizing an automated deployment approach can save a lot of time and effort.
 Azure DevOps and Github Actions can be used to automatically deploy code and databases each time a new commit occurs in the codebase.

 Whether using Azure DevOps or Github, there will be some setup work to support the deployments.
 This typically includes creating credentials that can connect to the target environment and deploy the release artifacts.

+Follow the [Continuous Integration (CI) and Continuous Delivery (CD)](../artifacts/02-03-CloudDeploy-CICD/README.md) guide to deploy the application and database.

 ## Containerizing layers with Docker